omjha1505/devtools/README.md

-This repo is all about knowing the dev tools cool stuff.
+<strong>This repo is all about knowing the dev tools cool stuff.</Strong>